tonysyu/tonysyu.pelican/content/pages/about-me.rst

 appropriate?).

-Currently, I'm a postdoctoral research associate at Brown University researching methods of enhancing fog capture.
-In the near-ish future, I'll be looking for a position focused on software development for data and numerical analysis.
+Currently, I'm a postdoctoral research associate at Brown University investigating evaporation near contact lines.
+In the near-ish future, I'll be developing software for scientific computing applications.

 Contact Info